luau-project/minpack-builder/doc/Build-and-Install-on-Windows-LLVM-Flang-new-MSVC-like.md

     conda activate minpack-builder
     ```

-6. Check that LLVM flang-new (MSVC-like) is available and print its version
+6. Check that LLVM flang (MSVC-like) is available and print its version
     ```cmd
     flang-new --version
     ```